Overview

 The Fort Chipewyan Working Group was established to bring government and representatives of the community together following the unauthorized releases from the Kearl oil sands mine.

-This group will provide a forum for sharing information on government activities in response to the releases and will ensure community perspectives are reflected in government plans for additional monitoring in areas downstream of the Kearl Oil Sands Project site.
-They will focus on keeping drinking water safe and secure for communities.
+This group is providing a forum for sharing information on government activities in response to the releases and helping ensure community perspectives are reflected in government's additional monitoring in areas downstream of the Kearl Oil Sands Project site.
+The focus is firmly on keeping drinking water safe and secure for communities.

 Safe and secure drinking water for all Albertans is a top priority and we are committed to working with the Regional Municipality of Wood Buffalo and Indigenous communities to ensure the continued safety of their drinking water supply.